 Looking for Work in Times of Terror

 I finished SIPA at the worst possible time.
-A financial crisis has already started in March, and by the time we got our diplomas at the end of May, none was hiring.
+A financial crisis has already started in March, and by the time we got our diplomas at the end of May, no one was hiring.
 This was particularly true in the financial sector.
 So my financial situation was clear.
 Loan payments could not wait past the New Year.
 I quickly learned firsthand the term “hiring freeze” and started my job search with shattered optimism.

 Every morning from 7 am until noon I would send out job applications.
 After that I would go to a job acquired through the student service.
 It consisted of archiving paperwork for a foundation.
 The job was so boring it was quite a relief to discover the foundation’s chaotic basement.
 I would release all negative energy accumulated while sending futile job applications by rearranging huge pieces of furniture and dusty boxes.

 A few days and a hundred applications later, I got an interview with a Swedish SIPA graduate, a senior manager at Solomon Smith and Barney.
 I put on my only suit and tie, ready to tell a story about Bosnia, war, obstacles, motivation, desire to learn, and the fact that it would be a great cosmic injustice if she does not help me.

 The interview lasted for about 30 seconds.
 She stormed into the office and immediately asked what I wanted.
 I was stunned.
 “Uhm, a job?”
 Well, I had to know exactly what job, in which department, why I fit the position etc. I had no idea.
 How is it possible that she was not interested in some Balkan war that had ended only five years earlier?
 I did not get to tell the usual “Had to burn my sneakers in a stove so mom could cook lunch” episode.
 She did not care.
 Realizing how unprepared I was, she took a post-it and wrote Killer Interviews.
 “Here’s a book.
 See you!”
 And she was gone.